PShah81/DiningTerps/README.md

 <h3 align="center">DiningTerps</h3>

   <p align="center">
-    This is a mobile app I made for my university(UMD) that makes navigating their dining halls easier.
+    This is a mobile app I made for my university, UMD, that makes navigating their dining halls easier.
     <br />
     <a href="https://github.com/PShah81/DiningTerps"><strong>Explore the docs »</strong></a>
     <br />